 In May 2014, Union Bank of California announced to change its legal name (Union Bank N.A.) to and be known as MUFG Union Bank, N.A starting from July 1, 2014.
 MUFG merged its subsidiary’s operation in the U.S—the Bank of Tokyo-Mitsubishi UFJ (BMTU)—with San Francisco-based Union Bank, N.A.
 In April 2018.
 BTMU got a new name—MUFG Bank, Ltd—in April 2018.

-UnionBanCal, in 1999, turned a publicly traded company listed on the NY Stock Exchange, which is now traded as NYSE: MUFG.
+UnionBanCal, in 1999, turned into a publicly-traded company listed on the NY Stock Exchange, which is now traded as NYSE: MUFG.